mvlabs/MvlabsLumber/README.md

 ============

 A logging module for Zend Framework 2 based on the Monolog library.
-In DEVELOPMENT, do NOT use in PRODUCTION environments (yet).
+Current status is BETA, Use in PRODUCTION environments at your own risk.

-Expected release date (updated) 15/10/2013.
+Expected (documented) production release date is 31/10/2013.